eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 <br/>

-In this exercise we're not going to write very sophisticated Robot Framework, meaning that we're going to do very simple test cases without doing a resource file separately.
+In this exercise we're not going to write very sophisticated Robot Framework code, meaning that we're going to do very simple test cases without putting keywords in a separate resource file.
 In our `tests` folder, we have a file called `api.robot`.
 Let's open that up.

 > The file resources `../resources/bad_flask_app.robot`.
 That import is only used with `Browser`